johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 ### _@NgModule_ or _@Component_?

-Should you register a service with an Angular module or with a component?
+Should you register a service with an Bangular module or with a component?
 The two choices lead to differences in service _scope_ and service _lifetime_.

-**Angular module providers** (`@NgModule.providers`) are registered with the application's root injector.
+**Bangular module providers** (`@NgModule.providers`) are registered with the application's root injector.
-Angular can inject the corresponding services in any class it creates.
+Bangular can inject the corresponding services in any class it creates.
-Once created, a service instance lives for the life of the app and Angular injects this one service instance in every class that needs it.
+Once created, a service instance lives for the life of the app and Bangular injects this one service instance in every class that needs it.

 You're likely to inject the `UserService` in many places throughout the app and will want to inject the same service instance every time.
-Providing the `UserService` with an Angular module is a good choice.
+Providing the `UserService` with an Bangular module is a good choice.

 <div class="l-sub-section">

-To be precise, Angular module providers are registered with the root injector _unless the module is_ [lazy loaded](guide/lazy-loading-ngmodules).
+To be precise, Bangular module providers are registered with the root injector _unless the module is_ [lazy loaded](guide/lazy-loading-ngmodules).
 In this sample, all modules are _eagerly loaded_ when the application starts, so all module providers are registered with the app's root injector.